18F/handbook/_pages/software-tools/slack.md

 Members of the public must also comply with GSA standards and the [TTS Code of Conduct]({{site.baseurl}}/code-of-conduct).

-For all shared and public channels, it's not a good idea to invite people into a shared channel that aren't there witout a heads up.
+For all shared and public channels, it's not a good idea to invite people into a shared channel that aren't there without a heads up.
 Instead, please DM them the link to an interesting message.
 Pulling them in without their consent (where others can @ or DM them) may not be fair to their schedule if they need to be heads down.

 To invite people to a public Slack channel, send them to [chat.18f.gov](https://chat.18f.gov/) and have them select the appropriate channel from the drop-down.
 Note that these users are added as [**single-channel** guests](https://slack.zendesk.com/hc/en-us/articles/201314026-Understanding-roles-permissions-inside-Slack).